Last visit: April 26, 2023

 - The pool in rightfield is a neat feature, but they haven’t made much of it.
 It feels more like an afterthought than a central design element.

 Alas, some of those flaws are fairly significant, thus dragging down the score.

 In some ways, it feels more like The Mall than The Ballpark.
 There’s a Cold Stone Creamery, Dutch Bros Coffee, Wetzel’s Pretzels, and Streets of New York.
-But after a few other National chains closed (like Portillo’s and TGIF) the dBacks brought in some local flair like Hungry Hill Sangwich, Gadzook’s Enchiladas & Soup, and Paradise Valley Burger.
+But after a few other National chains closed (like Portillo’s and TGIF) the dBacks brought in some local flair like Hungry Hill Sangwich, Gadzook’s Enchiladas & Soup, Cold Beer & Cheeseburgers, and Paradise Valley Burger.